 In the Southwest, where many National Parks tend to be in rural areas, it can be a bit bizarre driving up to Petroglyph National Monument in the middle of Albuquerque.
 But rest assured, you are headed in the right direction.

-2. Trails are located at multiple locations with different fees
+2. Trails are located at multiple locations

 There is a total of five different points of interest at Petroglyph National Monument.